NFL fines Tyreek Hill for taunting opponent for touchdown

 The officials did not call any penalty on the play, however, the NFL decided otherwise and applied a penalty fee from $10,300 to Hill for making fun of a rival.

-On the other hand, the league also fined the cornerback of the Cincinnati Bengals, Eli Apple, for making fun of Tennessee Titans quarterback Ryan Tannehill, though the amount was considerably less.
+On the other hand, the league also fined the Los Angeles cornerback Cincinnati Bengals, Eli Applefor making fun of Tennessee Titans quarterback Ryan Tannehill, though the amount was considerably less.

 After Mike Hilton’s interception on Tannehill in the third quarter, Manzana he stood next to the quarterback and leaned down to say something to him, earning himself a 15-yard penalty for taunting an opponent.